I am the Rev. Janet Davenport

 My love of reading, stories, Black history and later writing. proved to be powerful pathways for deep spiritual healing and growth.
 In the eighties, I struggled through divorce, single-motherhood, trauma and a host of other challenges, including the tragic death of my older brother.
 Writing not only sustained me, it put food on the table.
 Somehow, God caused the Universe to conspire on behalf of my pen, my lifelong passion and purpose and opened doors for me in the predominately white, white-male dominated newspaper industry.

-Becoming a journalist was a dream come true for me.
 After almost 20 years of reporting, editing and later opining the daily news, I received new marching orders from the Divine.
 My season in newspapers was fruitful but temporal.
-I had broken a glass ceiling, establishing myself as the first Black and first Black woman editorial page editor at my hometown newspaper in Springfield, Mass.
-Then, as an innovator and award-winning journalist at The Hartford Courant where, as a writer and member of the editorial board.
-I originated commentary series exposing Connecticut's slave history.
+I had broken a glass ceiling, establishing myself as the first African American and first Black woman editorial page editor at my hometown newspaper in Springfield, Massachusetts.

-I packed my pen and media toolbox and carried them into the 21st century world of nonprofits in philanthropy, public policy and higher education to champion good causes as a senior leader and executive in marketing and communications.
+I packed my pen and media toolbox and carried them into the 21st century world of nonprofits and philanthropy as a senior leader and communications and marketing executive.

 These, and many more, are the experiences, wisdom and tools, I bring to my business and ministry.
-I founded Davenport Coaching Solutions in 2014 to help mission-driven leaders and enterprises connect with the deep purpose and passion of their lives and work.
-This is the source of true power.
+I founded Davenport Coaching Solutions in 2014 to work with leaders and organizations seeking to have greater impact and power in achieving their missions and goals.

 ” Our stories weave our lives together in the Divine fabric of life.”

 Get the inspiration and wisdom you need, just when you need it